agatakolohe/SillystringzFactory.Solution/README.md

 ```
 {
     "ConnectionStrings": {
-        "DefaultConnection": "Server=localhost;Port=3306;database=agata_kolodziej;uid=root;pwd=YourPassword;"
+        "DefaultConnection": "Server=localhost;Port=3306;database=agata_kolodziej_factory;uid=root;pwd=YourPassword;"
     }
 }
 ```

-- TODO CHANGE DBNAME
 - Put in your MySQL password in `pwd=YourPassword`.
 Change the server, port, and uid if necessary.

 ### Import Database Using Entity Framework Core

-1. Navigate to TODO directory in terminal
+1. Navigate to `Factory` directory in terminal
 2. Use the command `dotnet ef database update` to generate the database through Entity Framework Core

 ### Update Database Using Entity Framework Core

 1. Write any new code you wish to add to the database.
 Use the command `dotnet build` to check for any compiling errors.
+If there are errors please fix.
 If no errors, proceed to step 2.
 2. To update the database with any changes made to the code, use the command `dotnet ef migrations add [MigrationsName]`
 3. Use the command `dotnet ef database update` to update the database